Narrative Breathwork

 What happens during a session?

-Sessions involve a mix of journaling with prompts, a breathing exercise, and relaxation.
-Sessions start with discussion (what to expect, your safety, a demonstration of the technique).
-During the breathing exercises, you are lying down on the floor.
-As the session unfolds, your mind will enter a lucid but tranquil state that is almost dreamlike.
-For most people, this is calming, imaginative and peaceful-- you might even fall asleep .
+Sessions involve a mix of journal prompts, a breathing exercise, and relaxation.
+Sessions start with discussion (what to expect, your safety, a demonstration).
+During the breathing exercises, you are lying down..
+For most people, this is calming, imaginative and peaceful — you might even fall asleep.
 For others, it can be emotional, inspiring, and even challenging.
-Rest assured, there is a reason it is called breathWORK but you are never asked to push yourself.
+Keep in mind, breathwork is work.

 What are the benefits of breathwork?

 For most people, sessions offer stress relief.
-Breathwork also has benefits for blood pressure and focus.
-If curious, here are some videos from smart people (here and here) about the benefits of breathwork.
+Breathwork also benefits blood pressure and focus.
+If you're curious, here are some videos from smart people (here and here) about the benefits of breathwork in general.

 Safety

-I am a facilitator.
-I am not a medical professional, therapist or healer.
+I am a facilitator, not a medical professional, therapist, or healer.
 I design my sessions with your well-being in mind.
+This practice involves sustained, rhythmic breathing patterns, usually for 30 min.

 Training

 I have been facilitating for a decade.
-I received certification in 2017 from David Elliot's breathwork program upon completing 64 hours of training.
-I also took Oxygen Advantage's Advanced Instructor Training and passed the final exam, although declined to pursue full certification.
-Additionally, I have attended numerous educational workshops including author James Nestor's Breath Retreat.
+I received certification in 2017 from David Elliot’s breathwork program upon completing 64 hours of training.
+In addition, I have taken courses from Oxygen Advantage, Breathwork Masterclass, and attended James Nestor's Breath Retreat.